 Students should notify the Academic and Disability Support Office of extended absence (more than two days) from classes because of illness or personal emergencies.

 As one of its many functions, Moravian College’s Academic and Disability Support Office is responsible for serving otherwise qualified students with disabilities.
 Moravian College adheres to Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act Amendments Act of 2008 in ensuring accessibility of its programs and services.
-The assistant director of academic and disability support is responsible for assisting the College in providing reasonable accommodation for students with disabilities enrolled in the College’s courses, and serves as a resource for other College departments in regards to serving individuals with disabilities as needed.
+The assistant director of academic and disability support is responsible for assisting the College in providing reasonable accommodation for students with disabilities enrolled in the College’s courses, and serves as a resource for other College departments serving individuals with disabilities as needed.

 A disability is defined as a physical or mental impairment that substantially limits one or more major life activities, even when using mitigating measures such as glasses, medication, prostheses, or hearing aids.
 Major life activities include, but are not limited to functions such as breathing, caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, learning, exercising cognitive abilities, sitting, standing, lifting, reaching, and working.
 The College will provide reasonable accommodation, upon request, to students whose conditions meet the legal definition of a disability under the ADA who are considered otherwise qualified and provide appropriate documentation of their disability.